 For an additional outfit, I like to layer a tee over the maxi and tie or knot the shirt to define the waist.

 Find out why a dress is one of the best items to pack for mixed weather trips!

 For casual days, an open cardigan is a simple addition to any of these outfits.
-It’s also an easy item to store in your daypack or purse for a quick change in weather.
+It’s also an easy item to store in a packing cube inside your daypack or purse for a quick change in weather.

 For a more polished look, I went with a knit black blazer.
 The length is a little longer and the material less structured, so it works well for everyday wear.

 If you need (non-bulky) warmth, bring a pair of thermal underwear for women!

 Always bring at least one swimsuit.
 Even if the weather predictions are rainy and chilly, there just may be one great day of sunshine.
 That’s exactly what happened on my springtime trip to Portugal this year, and I was ready with my bikini to hit the beach.

 For all of the non-sunshine days, make sure to pack a compact umbrella and scarf.
 If you travel to a place known for misty and rainy weather, then I would switch out the umbrella for a water-resistant jacket.

 Take a look at our round up of the 23 best one-piece swimsuits!

 The trifecta of stylish shoes for shoulder season travel are: casual flat, neutral boot, and dressy sandal.
 They cover any activity and are comfortable enough for extended wear.